-- State the full legal name, address for service in British Columbia, and business address of the developer. - NOTE: In many cases, the developer of a cooperative association is a person other than the cooperative association itself.
-For example, the individual or company who is authorizing the issue or transfer of shares in the cooperative association is often the developer.
-In all cases, identify the person who has the right to dispose of the cooperative interests. - State the name and business address in British Columbia of the real estate brokerage, if any, acting on behalf of the developer or describe whom the developer will use to market the cooperative interests.
-If the developer intends to use its own employees to market the cooperative interests, disclose that the employees are not licensed under the Real Estate Services Act and are not acting on behalf of the purchaser. - Specify the date of the disclosure statement. - Display the following disclaimer in conspicuous type:
+- State the full legal name, address for service in British Columbia, and business address of the developer. - State the name and business address in British Columbia of the real estate brokerage, if any, acting on behalf of the developer or describe whom the developer will use to market the leasehold units.
+If the developer intends to use its own employees to market the leasehold units, disclose that the employees are not licensed under the Real Estate Services Act and are not acting on behalf of the purchaser. - Specify the date of the disclosure statement. - Display the following disclaimer in conspicuous type: